 South Africa's rand firms as virus vaccine rollout progress lifts risk appetite

-JOHANNESBURG, Dec 14 (Reuters) - South Africa's rand firmed against a weaker dollar early on Monday, as progress regarding the rollout of a COVID-19 vaccine lifted riskier assets globally.
+JOHANNESBURG, Dec 14 (Reuters) - South Africa's rand firmed against the dollar early on Monday, as progress on the rollout of a COVID-19 vaccine lifted riskier assets globally.

-Progress on coronavirus vaccines cheered risk sentiment, with the first shipments of Pfizer Inc PFE.N and BioNTech SE's BNTX.O approved coronavirus vaccine in the United States on Sunday raising hopes for a faster economic recovery.
+The first shipments of Pfizer Inc PFE.N and BioNTech SE's BNTX.O approved coronavirus vaccine in the United States on Sunday raised hopes for a faster economic recovery.

-Improved global risk appetite has supported the rand in recent weeks, gaining nearly 7% since the start of November, but concerns about a new wave of coronavirus infections and its impact on a frail local economy have limited gains.
+But President Cyril Ramaphosa's national address due later in the evening on the government's response to the pandemic dampened the inflows, with speculation on tighter lockdown restrictions curbing the enthusiasm.

+"There's a very real risk local lockdown restrictions could be expanded and tightened in the near future, which would severely impede the ZAR's ability to capitalise on the broader improvement in market sentiment," said economists at ETM Analytics.

-President Cyril Ramaphosa is set to address the nation later in the evening on the government's response to the pandemic, after Health Minister Zweli Mkhize said on Wednesday South Africa had entered a second wave of the new coronavirus.
+Health Minister Zweli Mkhize said last week South Africa had entered a second wave of the new coronavirus.

 South Africa is the worst-hit country on the African continent, with more than 860,000 confirmed coronavirus cases and over 23,000 deaths.